zoka/ringMon/README.md

 # ringMon

 Ring middleware that injects single monitoring page into any Clojure web application based on Ring or web frameworks such as Noir or Compojure.
+It is also easily added as a dev dependency to non-web Clojure apps as well.
+Actually,it can be imcorporated into any JVM (non Clojure) application with bit more work - planned for later.

 The page displays raw JMX data of interest in tree alike structure.
 It also shows derived values such as CPU load that is calculated by sampling JMX property OperatingSystem.ProcessCpuTime every 2 second and AJAX request statistics.
 It is also possible to force JVM garbage collection.

 Moreover, the page provides full featured [nREPL](https://github.com/clojure/tools.nrepl)